MaryDomashneva/Travis-Heroku-Docker/README.md

-# Environment-set-up-Travis-Heroku_Docker
+# Environment-set-up-Travis-Heroku-Docker

+Check related app repo [here](https://github.com/blarvin/TEAM-MALN-ACEBOOK)

-This a tutorial that covered set-up environment Travis CI - Heroku - Doker for Ruby on rails project.
+This a tutorial that covers the set-up environment involving Travis CI - Heroku - Docker for a Ruby on Rails project.
-Also, this tutorial will show how to overcome common difficulties that you can face during set-up.
+Also, this tutorial will show how to overcome common difficulties that you can be faced with during set-up.

 ## Part I. Set up.

 ### Travis CI

-* Go to [Travis](https://travis-ci.org/) and log in with your GitHub.
+* Go to [Travis](https://travis-ci.org/) and log in with your GitHub credentials.
 * Follow the instructions on Travis about how to set-up a new repository.
-* Make sure, that in the root of your repository you have ```.travis.yml``` file.
+* Make sure that in the root of your repository you have ```.travis.yml``` file.

 #### .travis.yml